 Once I had built and tested the tank, I sanitized it, prepped it for the big show.
 All that was left was the DNA samples, and to tweak and combine them, and then tweak the final set.

-I knew what I wanted it to look like.
+I knew what I wanted.
 Hair like Tarny, one of my recently estranged friends.
 Eyes like Eric's.
 Skin, like Jayce.
 A bod like Blayne's, another recently estranged friend.
 A strong nose, not a little pointy thing like my own.
 And lips that were just a bit bigger than mine, too.
 But I couldn't decide on red or peach lips.
 I decided on both; peach, lighter above, red, darker lower lip.
 Slight dimples on the cheeks.
 All four.

-The embarrassing parts I wanted modeled after Eric's I had the vids of our comms I'd kept for modeling.
+The sexo parts I wanted modeled after Eric's.
+I had the vids of our comms I'd kept.

 I would need DNA samples from each person.
 Eric would be the hardest.
 I was on good terms with his mom, went over one day.
 She let me look through the things they still had.
 His hair brush worked nicely.
 I also took a couple pictures and a toy hovercar I had given him for a birthday before I had moved away from him so long ago.

 Jayce was easy to figure out how.
 I got into a fight with him.
 That was hard.
 When I first saw him, I almost backed out.
 I timed it so I was at his hai-ali game when it let out.
 He was still so slick.
 He was alone, no one walking with him.
 I did it.
 I had to, to have my dream.
 Managed to 'bump' into him.
 I pretended shock and anger.
 Pushed him.
 He pushed back.
 We got into it.
 I got his skin under several nails.

 The others were even easier.
 A request to get together and talk, then we got physical; either a fight or sex.
 The sex was listless and dull, but they seemed to enjoy it.
 The fights were rewarding.